Breastfeeding your baby is one of the most natural things to do and is also the most effective way to ensure your child’s optimum health.

 A mother’s milk is the ideal food for infants and is rich in proteins and antibodies.
 They act as a natural vaccine and protect the newborn child from infections and illnesses.

-However, according to the World Health Organization (WHO), almost 2 out of 3 infants are not breastfed for the recommended duration of at least 6 months due to lack of support or the extensive marketing of formulas.
+However, according to the World Health Organisation (WHO), almost 2 out of 3 infants are not breastfed for the recommended duration of at least 6 months due to lack of support or the extensive marketing of formulas.

 This World Breastfeeding Week, we have come up with 10 reasons why you must breastfeed your baby, with an intention to encourage you.